 You've built your plan, identified communication channels, and drafted awesome promotional messaging, graphics, and assets.
 Now you need to give your early adopters a reason to be glad they joined early and get them excited to invite others.

 Game - We can't emphasize this enough: attendees LOVE the Game feature!
 Create challenges that reward attendees for exploring the app and talking about the event in their social media spaces.
 Hide codes in key speaker and sponsor profiles, your FAQ feature, the Agenda, and anywhere else you want.
 This helps attendees get comfortable in the app and fosters networking and camaraderie in your early adopters.
 Read all about it in our Game setup guide.

 Resource or FAQ feature - Much of the value in launching early is giving attendees time to explore and ask questions.
 Have a help center or FAQ ready to go so attendees have a place to find answers before asking event staff.

 Wall - Add the Wall feature to give attendees, sponsors, and speakers a place to make posts and have conversations collectively.
 To get started, event staff can post photos or ask engaging questions before the event.
-Asking what attendees are most excited about or posting pictures of your pets are great ways to help spur conversations and connections. 🚀
+Asking what attendees are most excited about or posting pictures of your pets are great ways to help start conversations and connections. 🚀

 Video Rooms - Set up a series of pre-event hangouts using Video Rooms.
 Attendees can get to know one another in a relaxed environment without the pressure of making it to the next session on time.

 Follow Us - Simple yet powerful, this feature lets you add links to your organization's websites and social pages.
 Reward attendees with game codes for using your hashtag and sharing your posts on social media.
 Learn more in our Follow Us feature setup guide.

 If your app is valuable and engaging even before the event starts, you'll benefit from organic, peer-to-peer promotion, with early adopters spreading the word and inviting others to join in. 📣